FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

     Matches with JDBC requirement to support `java.time.OffsetTime`/`OffsetDateTime`.
     See also rejected option 2.

-2. On retrieval of `TIMESTAMP WITH TIME ZONE` value with a named zone, convert to offset based on Java zone information.
+2. On retrieval of a `TIMESTAMP WITH TIME ZONE` value with a named zone, convert to offset based on Java zone information.

     Requires mapping the Firebird named zone ids to Java time zone names.

     -   Rejected alternative: use offset 0 when retrieving named zone (see also rejected option 1).

-3. On retrieval of `TIME WITH TIME ZONE` value with a named zone, convert to offset based on the **current date** and the Java zone information, then remove date information.
+3. On retrieval of a `TIME WITH TIME ZONE` value with a named zone, convert to offset based on the **current date** and the Java zone information, then remove date information.